Minnie and Winnie were unlucky in love.

 Fast-forward to June 1952.
-Winnie remarried.
-Gordon and Winnie Alford lived on Ellis Avenue near the stockyards.
+Winnie remarried—to Gordon Alford.
+Gordon and Winnie lived on Ellis Avenue near the stockyards.
 Gordon was a butcher at a Wyatt’s supermarket in River Oaks.

 During their first year of marriage, Mr. and Mrs. each filed for divorce against the other.
 But no divorce was granted, so apparently the Alfords had reached a truce.

 After 11 p.m. on April 7, 1954 taxi driver O. B. Burks picked up a passenger on North Main Street.

 “Take me to a cafe at 3509 McCart,” the passenger said.
 “I’m going to kill my husband.”